fsepteixeira/FoolHD/FoolHD/Readme.md

   ```
   pip install -r requirements.txt
   ```
+6. Set the path to the dataset in line 106 of configuration file

 ### Description
 This code generates both targeted and untargeted adversarial audio files by training a gated convolutional autoencoder in the MDCT domain using a perceptual loss and an adversarial loss.